Status update

 Investigation findings and background

-• The scheme was initiated by two employees to cover business losses and meet sales targets, later becoming unsustainable as transaction volumes grew; Person A received personal benefits, while Person B acted under instructions.
+• The scheme was initiated to cover losses and meet sales targets, with Person A receiving personal benefits and Person B acting under instructions, both taking extensive measures to avoid detection, such as fabricating documents and isolating contacts.

-• The investigation covered January 14 to March 31, 2026, involving document reviews, digital forensics, interviews with 80 individuals, and a survey of 778 employees.
+• The investigation, conducted from January 14 to March 31, 2026, included document reviews, digital forensics, interviews with 80 individuals, and a survey of 778 employees.

-• FY2026 revenue forecast was revised downward by ¥270 billion, operating profit by ¥88 billion, and net income by ¥50 billion, reflecting both the incident and changes in the mobile market.
+• The company revised its full-year forecast downward, reducing revenue by ¥270 billion, operating profit by ¥88 billion, and net income by ¥50 billion.

 • Amended financial reports and corrections to prior period statements have been filed.